Conditional Registration of Historic Vehicles in NSW

 Under the Passenger Transport Act 1990 Historic and Classic vehicles manufactured 30 or more years ago are eligible for conditional registration provided certain conditions are met.

-The RMS regulates two schemes under which Jaguar vehicles may qualify for conditional registration; the Historic Vehicle Scheme (HVS) and the Classic Vehicle Scheme (CVS).
+Transport for NSW regulates two schemes under which Jaguar vehicles may qualify for conditional registration; the Historic Vehicle Scheme (HVS) and the Classic Vehicle Scheme (CVS).

 The HVS scheme provides for vehicles which were manufactured 30 or more years ago and are essentially in their original specification and unmodified.
 Limited modifications related to safety such as seat belts, indicators or the fitting of period accessories are permitted.